studiopress/genesis-simple-faq/README.md

 To find the shortcode for that specific FAQ:

-1. Navigate to Genesis Simple FAQ > All FAQs.
+1. Go to Genesis Simple FAQ > All FAQs.
 2. The shortcode will be displayed in the table for each FAQ.

-You can show FAQs by one ore more ID:
+You can show FAQs by one or more ID:

 `[gs_faq id="53,41"]`